Protected Designation of Origin label

 DOP Label

 Unlike other products, most foodstuffs and agricultural products don’t have any recognizable brands or support from any organization.
-That makes harder to pick the best quality (or value for money) product out of a wide range of supply, only based on our knowledge or previous experience.
+That makes it harder to pick the best quality (or value for money) product out of a wide range of supply, only based on our knowledge or previous experience.

-From the consumer point of view, the PDO framework identifies products that are grown, produced, processed and prepared in a specific geographical area, using the recognized know-how of local producers and ingredients from the region concerned.
+From the consumer point of view, the PDO framework identifies products that are grown, produced, processed, and prepared in a specific geographical area, using the recognized know-how of local producers and ingredients from the region concerned.
 Producers must adhere to a precise set of specifications defined by the regulatory body which in turn is approved and supported by the EU.

 Acclaimed Spanish products with PDO